tom-seddon/b2/README.md

 `Filter UI` applies a similar effect to the UI text.
-By default this is off, and the text should be readable; if the text looks ugly, try switching it on... it may still look ugly, but it might be more readable.
+By default this is off, and the text should be readable; if the text looks ugly, try switching it on.
+It may still look ugly, but it might be more readable.

 Changes to the filter flags don't take effect immediately.
 Create a new window to see the effect.

-When using Direct3D 9 (highly likely on Windows), there's an additional emergency option for ugly text rendering: `UI half-pixel offset`.
-Some combination of this and `Filter UI` may make the text readable.

 ## Customize keyboard layout